 Mercato Metropolitano Food Market

 On this visit Homeboy and I shared a Venezuelan vegetarian filled arepa from the Guasacaca stand.
-This ‘Dominoes Arepa’ was stuffed full of black beans, white cheese, fried plantains and pico de gallo which is a salsa (chopped tomato, onion, coriander, hot peppers, etc).
-We actually had this last time and it got the big thumbs up.
+The ‘Dominoes Arepa’ is stuffed with black beans, white cheese, fried plantains and pico de gallo, which is a salsa (chopped tomato, onion, coriander, hot peppers, etc.).
+We had this last time, and it got the big thumbs up.

-We also had three very cute little veggie tacos from the Mexican Kitchen hatch.
-These were filled with grilled spinach and mushrooms, white cheese, sour cream and sweet corn.
+We also ate three very cute little veggie tacos from the Mexican Kitchen hatch.
+These are filled with grilled spinach and mushrooms, white cheese, sour cream and sweet corn.
 I loved the way they were displayed on a specially designed wooden board.

-One of our friends ordered herself a pizza which looked yummy but I decided to give it a miss because there was the promise of churros!
-Anyway, back to this pizza, it was from La Pizza Napolentana stand.
+One of our friends ordered herself a pizza which looked yummy, but I decided to give it a miss because there was the promise of churros!
+Anyway, back to this pizza, it was from La Pizza Napoletana stand.
 She ordered herself a classic Margherita which was cooked to perfection in a large charcoal firewood oven.

 Churros with Chocolate Sauce

-Meat eaters can slurp the beef pho noodle soup from Quintessentially Vietnamese, get sticky with the Kansas City BBQ meats like a 16-hour hickory smoked brisket in a bun or sample some Salsicciamo sausages on skewers.
-If you like Italian food you’ll be in heaven with pizza and plenty of pasta options (tortellini, tagliatele, lasagne, etc) along with speciality regional offerings.
-Healthier dishes include the Lebanese wraps and platters or something seasonal from Tiny Leaf who specialise in organic vegetarian food with a focus on zero waste.
+Meat eaters can slurp the beef pho noodle soup from Quintessentially Vietnamese, get sticky with the Kansas City BBQ meats like 16-hour hickory-smoked brisket in a bun or sample some Salsicciamo sausages on skewers.
+If you like Italian food, you’ll be in heaven with pizza and plenty of pasta options (tortellini, tagliatelle, lasagne, etc.) along with speciality regional offerings.
+Healthier dishes include the Lebanese wraps and platters.

-Desserts ranged from tiramisu to Sfingi Sicilian sweet puffs, crepes and gelato.
-Wine buffs should head to Enoteca, cocktails are on offer, there’s a gin bar and coffee connoisseurs are catered for, happy days!
+Desserts range from tiramisu to Sfingi Sicilian sweet puffs, crepes and gelato.
+Wine buffs should head to Enoteca, cocktails are on offer, there’s a gin bar, and coffee connoisseurs are catered for, happy days!

 Mercato Metropolitano Space and Amenities

-This place is massive and covers some 45000 square feet.
-The food hall itself is undercover in an industrial warehouse space which was previously a paper factory.
+The food hall is undercover in an industrial warehouse space which was previously a paper factory.
 The site is actually owned by Peabody, a London housing association which is run by Mercato Metropolitano who have other markets in Turin and Milan).
-The core idea of this venture is to create a sense of community whilst being responsible about the environment.
+The core idea of this venture is to create a sense of community while being responsible for the environment.
 There are plenty of places to sit down so you can enjoy your food inside and outside.
-Also on site is an urban garden, cinema (Backyard Cinema), gym (Rooney Boxing Gym) and co working space.
-You can get involved in the many workshops and events hosted on site.
+Also on site is a cinema and you can get involved in workshops and events hosted on-site.

 Mercato Metropolitano Information

-To find out more about this food market go to the Mercato Metropolitano Website.
+To find out more about this food market, go to the Mercato Metropolitano Website.
 The address is 42 Newington Causeway, London SE1 6DR.
 It’s a short walk from Elephant and Castle (Bakerloo and Northern Lines) and Borough (Northern Line).
-Opening times are Tuesday to Saturday 11am until 11pm and Sunday 11am until 10pm.
-It’s child friendly so is perfect if you’re meeting friends with kids.
-Make sure you visit, I love it there!
+Opening times are listed on the website.
+Make sure you visit.
+I love it there!

 Author: Homegirl London.
 Photographs: Homegirl London.
 Thanks: Homeboy and the Mysteries for visiting with me.